Breaking News from AWS re:Invent

 STEP 4.
 Hover over SAVE, then click SAVE AS and enter a name for your new dashboard.

 STEP 5.
-Hover over your new dashboard in the dashboards panel, and three dots will appear to the right.
-Click on the three dots and select from a number of options in the drop down menu: STAR, SET AS DEFAULT, RENAME, DELETE, SAVE AS.
+Hover over your new dashboard in the dashboard panel, and three dots will appear to the right.
+Click on the three dots and select from several options in the drop-down menu: STAR, SET AS DEFAULT, RENAME, DELETE, SAVE AS.

 • Your entire team will have access to all dashboards.
 Those with editing permissions can edit all dashboards.